sdg1309/sdg1309/README.md

 I enjoy exploring the universe from both the physical and computational perspectives.
 My interests span from programming and scientific computing to astrophysics and particle physics, which I’m gradually diving deeper into.

-I started programming a few years ago, mainly for academic projects and personal experiments in physics, and I’ve been growing my toolkit ever since.
+I started programming arround 6 years ago, mainly for academic projects and personal experiments, and I’ve been growing my toolkit ever since.